4 Ways to Transfer Wealth to Children

 3. Crummey Trusts

-- You can serve as trustee.
+- You may have the ability to serve as trustee.

 - The child has 30 days after the contribution to withdraw and use the assets as they wish.
 However, the kids rarely exercise that right and the assets become part of the trust after that period.